SerjQazi/SerjQazi/README.md

 ### Intermediate Frontend Developer
 #### BMO Financial Group

-• Built accessible & responsive web pages on BMO.com & BMOHarris.com
+• Built accessible & responsive web pages on BMO.com & BMOHarris.com <br />
-• Developed new React components and refactored existing components
+• Developed new React components and refactored existing components <br />
-• Maintained a consistent design language using utility-first CSS frameworks, similar to Tailwind
+• Maintained a consistent design language using utility-first CSS frameworks, similar to Tailwind <br />
-• Prepared deployment artifacts for QA, preview and production environments
+• Prepared deployment artifacts for QA, preview and production environments <br />
-• deployed artifacts using Python scripts & OpenText's WEM
+• deployed artifacts using Python scripts & OpenText's WEM <br />
-• Worked in an agile environment using Kanban methodologies
+• Worked in an agile environment using Kanban methodologies <br />

-Tech Stack :
+Tech Stack :<br />
-• React • JavaScript • HTML5 • Tailwind • RESTful API • Bitbucket
+• React • JavaScript • HTML5 • Tailwind • RESTful API • Bitbucket <br />
-• Figma • Agile Methodologies (Rally & Confluence)
+• Figma • Agile Methodologies (Rally & Confluence)<br />

 ### Frontend Developer
 #### Novela Neurotechnologies Inc.

-• Built components with React and JavaScript to integrate API data in an intuitive UX design
+• Built components with React and JavaScript to integrate API data in an intuitive UX design<br />
-• Refactored existing web application to be fully mobile compatible
+• Refactored existing web application to be fully mobile compatible<br />
-• Designed a new application using Figma
+• Designed a new application using Figma<br />
-• Developed the new application using React, Material UI and Ant Design
+• Developed the new application using React, Material UI and Ant Design<br />
-• Developed a new application from scratch using React.js and libraries such as MaterialUI and Ant Design.
+• Developed a new application from scratch using React.js and libraries such as MaterialUI and Ant Design.<br />
-• Created API schemas for new APIs
+• Created API schemas for new APIs<br />

-Tech Stack :
+Tech Stack :<br />
-• React • JavaScript • HTML5 • CSS3 • SASS • Material UI • Ant Design
+• React • JavaScript • HTML5 • CSS3 • SASS • Material UI • Ant Design <br />
-• RESTful API • Firebase • GitHub • Figma • Jira • Confluence
+• RESTful API • Firebase • GitHub • Figma • Jira • Confluence<br />

 ## Education